 In late 1999, Fred & Patricia Bibler purchased Hawthorn from the Westminster Presbyterian Church (now Trinity Presbyterian Church) with the intent to develop Hawthorn into a bed & breakfast.

 Beginning in January 2000, Hawthorn was completely renovated and returned to its original magnificence.
 Hawthorn, A Bed & Breakfast, opened its doors in the fall of 2000 to guests, events and “special luncheons and socials for notable Independence ladies’ groups”.
 The second floor has four beautifully decorated guestrooms.
 Each room is named in recognition of past owners; The Gallagher, The Evans, The Gillmor and the two-room Westminster Suite.
 A fifth guest room, The Elliott, is located on the third floor of the mansion, and our sixth room, The Bibler Suite, is our two-room suite named after the founders of Hawthorn, A Bed & Breakfast.

-In June of 2006, a new generation purchased Hawthorn, A Bed & Breakfast.
-Jim & Wendy Allen are fulfilling a longtime dream of owning and operating a bed & breakfast.
-Frequent travelers themselves and having stayed at numerous B&Bs across the country and in Europe, they bring their creative, relaxed down-home hospitality to Hawthorn.
-Each overnight guest experiences Jim's complete homemade breakfast.
+In June of 2006, a new generation purchased Hawthorn B&B. Jim & Wendy Allen are fulfilling a longtime dream of owning and operating a bed & breakfast.
+Frequent travelers themselves and having stayed at numerous B&Bs across the country and in Europe, they bring their creative, relaxed down-home hospitality to Hawthorn B&B. Each overnight guest experiences Jim’s complete homemade breakfast.